adikul358/daa-recruitment-task/README.md

 # API Documentation

-This is a REST API that utilises the `GET`, `POST`, `PATCH`, and `DELETE` http methods to make a CRUD API with MongoDB.
-The content type is simple and is as follows:
+This is a REST API that utilises the `GET`, `POST`, `PATCH`, and `DELETE` HTTP methods to make a CRUD API with MongoDB.
+The content type is simple and as follows:

 ```typescript
 type DataObject = {